What is Dry Mouth?

 Symptoms of dry mouth may include the following:

-• A burning sensation or soreness in the
+- A burning sensation or soreness in the mouth

 How can my dentist help?

 If you exhibit any of the symptoms of dry mouth, it’s important to contact your dentist so that he or she can properly evaluate and diagnose the condition.
 A variety of methods are available to help patients manage dry mouth.
 Dr. Covington may recommend using saliva substitutes and over-the-counter mouthwashes, gels, and sprays.
 To ease discomfort, your dentist also may recommend brushing and flossing twice a day, chewing sugarless gum, drinking plenty of water, and maintaining regular dental visits.
 In addition, your dentist may suggest that you change your diet, avoiding alcohol, caffeine, smoking, citrus juices, dry foods, and overly salty foods.
-For more information, talk with Dr. Ashley Covington DMD of Florence Family Dentistry.
+For more information, call our Ladys Island dental office at 843-986-0177 or or schedule an online appointment.